5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 Just chill!

-Unfortunately, I choose a hotel where they were doing restructuring works so I didn’t like to hang out by the pool surrounded by workers and noise.
+Unfortunately, I chose a hotel where they were doing restructuring works, so I didn’t like to hang out by the pool surrounded by workers and noise.

 It was refreshing and so much needed.